Back

 Push notifications

-Push notifications are vital for the app — if a user doesn’t allow notifications, they won’t be able to use the app.
-Same if notifications don’t show up for some reason.
+Push notifications are vital for the app — if users don’t allow notifications, they won’t be able to use it.
+It’s the same if notifications don’t show up for some reason.
 There were 2 questions:

 1. What to use — native push notifications or Amazon SQS